Bonded-particle model for magneto-elastic rods

-In this section we formulate the BPM for elastic rods.
+We build upon the BPM formulation of Wang et al.~\citep{wang_implementation_2006,wang2008macroscopic,wang2009new, wang_esys_particle_2009}.
+Their rotation decomposition technique extracts sequence-independent bending and twisting angles directly from the reference and current configurations, avoiding the instabilities of incremental formulations \citep{wang2009new}.
 Each cylindrical bond element has four linear springs corresponding to stretching, shearing, twisting, and bending (Fig.~\ref{fig:magnetic-bpm-intro}(b)).
 The elastic forces and torques are linearized functions of relative displacement and rotation, making the BPM a co-rotational model.
-Following other co-rotational formulations in mechanics \citep{simo1985finite,rankin1986element,crisfield1990consistent,felippa2005unified,le2014consistent,cottanceau2018finite,grange2024co}, we introduce a \textit{central frame} obtained by averaging the orientations of the two particles via quaternion spherical linear interpolation, similar to \citet{obermayr2013bonded}.
+Our formulation differs from Wang et al.~\citep{wang_implementation_2006,wang2008macroscopic,wang2009new,wang_esys_particle_2009} in that we do not use one particle as the reference frame.
+Following other co-rotational formulations in mechanics \citep{simo1985finite,rankin1986element,crisfield1990consistent,felippa2005unified,le2014consistent,cottanceau2018finite,grange2024co}, we introduce a \textit{central frame} obtained by averaging the two particles' orientations via quaternion spherical linear interpolation, similar to \citet{obermayr2013bonded}.
 The radial and shear forces arise as restoring forces from displacement components along and transverse to the current bond direction, respectively.
-Our formulation differs from Wang et al.~\citep{wang_implementation_2006, wang2008macroscopic, wang2009new, wang_esys_particle_2009} in that we do not use one particle as the reference frame.
-The central frame eliminates the rotational shear term and ensures the formulation is symmetric under particle exchange.
-More details can be found in Supplementary Information~\ref{S-sec:moreBPM}.
+The central frame eliminates the rotational shear term and ensures the formulation is symmetric under particle exchange (Supplementary Information~\ref{S-sec:moreBPM}).